13. Paths Cross

 She had been crying.

 “A woman in town played specific numbers week after week, month after month.
-And those numbers she played were the winning numbers of the ticket that you—if it wasn’t you, then somebody else Rico knows—cashed in.
+And those numbers she played were the winning numbers of the ticket that you—or if it wasn’t you, then somebody else Rico knows—cashed in.
 Unfortunately.
 We know that.”

 “What does that even mean?”